 |Job Announcement: Early Head Start Home Visitor|

-Through the Looking Glass is looking for a Home Visitor for its new Early Head Start Program in Alameda County.
+Through the Looking Glass is looking for a Home Visitor for its Early Head Start Program in Alameda County.
 TLG is a Berkeley based and internationally recognized program serving children and families with disabilities.
 This is an opportunity to help develop and implement what is expected to be a model program for serving parents, children and families with disabilities in Early Head Start.
 Bilingual ability in Spanish or ASL strongly preferred.

 Title: Early Head Start Home Visitor